ikketim/os/readme.md

 A purpose-built operating system image for running Whiteout Survival and Kingshot Discord bots.
 Available for x86/64 (bare metal or Proxmox LXC) and Raspberry Pi.

+# THIS IS FOR TESTING PURPOSE ONLY!!!
+## It's still in development so bugs are expected
 ---

 ## Pre-built Images